 705-748-1011 ext 7508

-Dr. Luigi Iannacci is an Associate Professor in the School of Education and Professional Learning at Trent University in Peterborough, Ontario.
+Dr. Luigi Iannacci is a Professor in the School of Education and Professional Learning at Trent University in Peterborough, Ontario.
 He teaches and coordinates courses that focus on language and literacy and special needs learners.
 He has taught mainstream and special education in a range of elementary grades in Ontario.
 His research interests and publications are focussed on first and second language and literacy learning, critical multiculturalism, critical dis/ability studies, early childhood education, critical narrative research and ethics.
 He is the past president of LLRC (Language and Literacy Researchers of Canada) and ISEB (International Society for Educational Biography).

 From 2007-2009 Dr. Iannacci was president of LLRC (Language and Literacy Researchers of Canada) and has been a long standing member of this association for many years in addition to serving as its first and second vice president for 5 years and more recently, its past president for two years.